h2oai/tutorials/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Issue report
+name: Bug report
-about: Create a report to help us improve
+about: 'A bug about a particular tutorial (or task) or a bug in the Learning Center '
 title: ''
 labels: ''
 assignees: ''

 ---

-**Tutorial title**
+**Tutorial Title**

 **Task #**